Eckerd College continues to closely monitor the evolving coronavirus (COVID-19) outbreak.

 - Clean your high-touch items frequently.
-Eckerd College’s cleaning supplies meet Environmental Protection Agency guidelines for emerging pathogens, and housekeeping staff have started cleaning high-traffic areas more frequently.
+Eckerd College’s cleaning supplies meet Environmental Protection Agency guidelines for emerging pathogens, and housekeeping staff clean high-traffic areas more frequently.

 - Do not attend classes, or come to work, if you feel ill.

 - Practice social distancing.
 Avoid groups larger than 10 people.
-If you are around other people, keep six feet between you when possible.
+If you are around other people, maintain at least six feet between you when possible.
 Avoid hugs, handshakes and close quarters, particularly indoors.

-- If you are suffering from symptoms of respiratory illness (fever, cough, shortness of breath and difficulty breathing), please call your primary healthcare provider; Pinellas County residents who have these symptoms and also have recently traveled to impacted areas or were exposed to someone known to have tested positive, should call the Pinellas County Health Department at 727.824.6932.
+- If you are suffering from symptoms of respiratory illness (e.g., fever, cough, shortness of breath and difficulty breathing), please call the campus Health Center or your primary healthcare provider; Pinellas County residents who have these symptoms and also have recently traveled recently or were exposed to someone known to have tested positive, should call the Pinellas County Health Department at 727.824.6932.

-New and returning students: Review the options to continue your studies remotely or in-person in phases.
+New and returning students: How to continue your studies remotely or in-person in phases.

 Updated July 27, 2020

 We are currently welcoming a limited number of families to campus each week.
 Appointments must be made in advance at our Admissions website or by calling 727.864.8331.
 Families of four or fewer who visit can experience a student-led tour.
 To maintain the health of the Eckerd community, all visitors will have their temperatures taken, and masks must be worn.
 Social distancing also must be maintained.
 For those who prefer to continue their college searches virtually, we invite you to learn more about the Eckerd experience through the following ways:

 - Sign up for a Virtual Information Session.